ImmutableSoft/AutoLM/README.md

 Value.
 At no time after purchase can this Value be changed.

 An example using the 'validate' command line tool to verify a license activation file with the Ethereum database is below.
+Note that the Infura Product Id (d3dddc6...1) is not a valid Infura Id.
+Please register you or your organization with [Infura](https://infura.io) to receive your own unique product identifier that should be used within your application for product validations.

 ```
 ./validate Mibtonix 3 Mibpeek 0 3 Passw\\0rd d3dddc623391479a2931dfbd17a744d1 ./license2.elm